 November 30, 1828 – January 17, 1899

-After the war ended in 1865, Hotchkiss returned to the Shenandoah Valley, opening an engineering firm and teaching school in Staunton, Virginia.
+After the war ended in 1865, Hotchkiss opened an engineering firm and taught school in Staunton, Virginia.
 In 1867, he wrote a book with a friend, Jackson's former chief of ordnance William Allen, entitled The Battlefields of Virginia: Chancellorsville.
-Hotchkiss died in January 1899 after a successful post-war career as a geologist and engineer.
+He published a number of scientific articles about the flora and fauna of Virginia.
+Hotchkiss died in January 1899 after a successful postwar career as a geologist and engineer.